ammarhakim/gkyl-doc/source/quickstart/introduction.rst

-Gkeyll prints a number every 1% of the simulation, and a longer message with the total number of time steps taken, the simulation time and the latest time step size every 10% of of the simulation.
-As it progresses it writes out diagnostic files.
+Gkeyll prints a number every 1% of the simulation, and a longer message with the total number of time steps taken, the simulation time and the latest time step size every 10% of the simulation.
+This particular simulation ran in 74 seconds on a 2015 MacBookPro.
+As it progressed it wrote out diagnostic files.

 Plotting
 --------